Chapter 20.16

 Estimated total water use.
 The total irrigation water projected to be used for a project’s irrigated landscape area in gallons per day.
 The estimated total water use shall not exceed the project’s maximum applied water allowance.

 Evapotranspiration (ET) adjustment factor.
-A factor of 0.7, that, when applied to reference evapotranspiration, adjusts for plant factors and irrigation efficiency, two major influences upon the amount of water that needs to be applied to the landscape.
+A factor of 0.7 that, when applied to reference evapotranspiration, adjusts for plant factors and irrigation efficiency, two major influences upon the amount of water that needs to be applied to the landscape.

 Evapotranspiration rate.
 The quantity of water evaporated from adjacent soil and other surfaces and transpired by plants during a specific specified time.

 Flow rate.
-The rate at which water flows through pipes, and valves and emission devices, measured in gallons per minute, gallons per hour, or cubic feet per second.
+The rate at which water flows through pipes, valves and emission devices, measured in gallons per minute, gallons per hour, or cubic feet per second.

 Hardscapes.
 Any durable material (pervious and non-pervious).

-Head -to-head coverage.
+Head-to-head coverage.
 Full coverage from one sprinkler head to the next.

 High-flow sensor.
 A device for sensing the rate of fluid flow.

 High-water-use plants.
-Turf, annuals, container plantings, and other plants recognized as high-water-use by the California Department of Water Resources 2000 publication Water Use Classification of Landscape Species (WUCOLS), as it currently exists or may be amended in the future.
+Turf, annuals, container plantings, and other plants recognized as high-water-use by the California Department of Water Resources 2000 publication, Water Use Classification of Landscape Species (WUCOLS), as it currently exists or may be amended in the future.

 Hydrozone.
 A portion of the landscaped area having plants with similar water needs that are served by a valve or set of valves with the same schedule.

 Hydrozone table.
-A table that identifies each hydrozone, the plant types in the hydrozone, the plant factor from the California Department of Water Resources 2000 publication Water Use Classification of Landscape Species (WUCOLS) and the area in square feet that is included in the hydrozone.
+A table that identifies each hydrozone, the plant types in the hydrozone, the plant factor from the California Department of Water Resources 2000 publication, Water Use Classification of Landscape Species (WUCOLS), and the area in square feet that is included in the hydrozone.

 Infiltration rate.
 The rate of water entry into the soil expressed as a depth of water per unit of time (e.g., inches per hour).